 2020/21 date – 23 February 2021

-Handouts and copies of presentation slides are available on the QMPlus page for Queen Mary PhD students: https://qmplus.qmul.ac.uk/course/view.php?id=6218
+Handouts and copies of presentation slides are available on the QMPlus page for Queen Mary PGR students: https://qmplus.qmul.ac.uk/course/view.php?id=6218

 Third Year Cohort Day: Employability

-The third Doctoral Cohort Day focuses on helping students make plans for life beyond the PhD, whether they decide to follow a career within or outside of academia.
-This took place 22nd September 2020 online and was comprised of three sessions:
+The third Doctoral Cohort Day focuses on helping students make plans for life beyond the doctorate, whether they decide to follow a career within or outside of academia.
+This will take place 6th October 2021 online and be comprised of three sessions:

 - A bird’s eye view of the current labour market and how it relates to researchers

-- Understanding your transferable skills as a PhD and how to broaden your job search
+- Understanding your transferable skills as a PGR and how to broaden your job search

 - Followed by a choice of 2 sessions: